goadesign/clue/example/weather/README.md

 The `mock` package is also used to create mocks for web services (`ip-api.com` and `weather.gov`) in the `location` and `forecast` services.

+## Bug

+A bug was intentionally left in the code to demonstrate how useful instrumentation can be, can you find it?
+If you do, let me know and I'll buy you a drink.